US flag U.S. History See also:

 Witchcraft in Salem Village - Original documents, maps, and other information (primary sources) about the Salem Witch Trials of 1692; start with the Overview of the Salem Witch Trials (2002 by Benjamin Ray and University of Virginia).
 See also Salem Witchcraft (2011, Richard B. Latner, Emeritus Professor of History, Tulane University).

-You Be the Historian INTERACTIVE - 'Historians study the everyday lives of people who lived in the past by looking at clues: the objects and documents that people left behind and that have somehow survived.'
+You Be the Historian [Archived page] INTERACTIVE - 'Historians study the everyday lives of people who lived in the past by looking at clues: the objects and documents that people left behind and that have somehow survived.'
 View the objects and documents on the website and 'see if you can figure out what life was like 200 years ago for Thomas and Elizabeth Springer's family in New Castle, Delaware.'
 Middle school.
 (2000 - 2006, Smithsonian Institution)

 Westward Expansion